yxshkm404/Vehicle-Rental-System/README.md

 2. Browse the available cars on the home page.
 3. Select a car to view its details and rental options.
 4. Choose your desired rental dates and confirm the rental.
-5. Admins can access the admin panel to manage cars and rentals.
+5. Admins can access the admin panel to manage cars and rentals